 Thorn Alpha 8

 Yet another of the 'stored for safe keeping' range at Derby City Council, this lantern was meant to be used in the Becket St. area of Derby, but wasn't!
 The lanterns were ordered without individual photocell control, as they were to be group switched off a single lantern.
-The Thorn SON 'Deluxe' lamps were used as standard, allowing a much whiter light than traditional SON lamps.
+The Thorn SON 'Deluxe' lamps were used as standard, allowing a much whiter light than traditional SON lamps produce.

 The bowl was incredibly difficult to fasten (it being designed for later versions of the Alpha 8), but eventually I managed to get it to fit, using a bit of brutal force on the clip!
 The reflector panels on either side of the lamp are patterned to help diffuse the light onto the road.
 Since this photograph was taken, a proper refractor bowl for this lantern has been fitted, and this is much easier to fasten.